 Here are a few of my favorites:

-• Listen to music: Amazingly, half an hour of listening to music can reduce your cortisol levels.
+- Listen to music: Amazingly, half an hour of listening to music can reduce your cortisol levels.
 Cortisol is the stress hormone.
+So put on your headphones and fire up your favorite tunes!

-The Myers Way® is a proven approach to chronic illness that gets to the root of symptoms.
-This lifestyle rests on four pillars to get to the root cause of autoimmune disease so you can reverse your condition and live a vibrant, symptom-free life.
+The Myers Way® is a proven approach to chronic illness that can get to the root of lupus symptoms.
+This lifestyle rests on four pillars to get to the root cause of autoimmune disease so you can reverse lupus and live a vibrant, symptom-free life.

 Pillar I: Heal Your Gut